Most reliable hob brands

 By Jane Darling

-Whether you go for a gas, electric or induction hob, you won't want your hob to let you down.
-Get the Which? verdict on which brands are most reliable.
+Whether you choose a gas, electric or induction hob, you don't want it to let you down.
+Read on to get the Which? verdict on which brands are most reliable.

 Put us to the test